phalcon-orphanage/docs/en/reference/views.rst

     ?>
     </div>

-Although you may perform insert or update operations at views, we only recommendreading records at them because is not possible to forward the execution flow to another controller in case of errors.
+Although you may perform insert or update operations at views, we only recommend reading records at them because is not possible to forward the execution flow to another controller in case of errors.

 Picking Views
 -------------
 As mentioned above, when Phalcon_View is managed by Phalcon_Controller_Front_ the view rendered is the one related with the last controller and action executed.
-You couldoverride this by using the Phalcon_View::pick method:
+You could override this by using the Phalcon_View::pick method:

 .. _Phalcon_Controller_Front: ../api/Phalcon_Controller_Front.html